GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Timeline/README.md

   - Gradually add changes to movement as the player upgrades themselves/their weapon

 - Weapons
-  - Start with fist, get sword and item from tutorial enemy after killing them
   - Lock the player into ONE weapon per run
     - Each weapon has positives and negatives
       - Shield makes you slower but higher health